TranNhatTan14/Obsidian/Resources/Applications/Obsidian.md

 FROM "/"
 WHERE file.mtime >= date(today) - dur(21 days)
 AND file.name != this.file.name
-    AND file.name != "Inbox"
+AND file.folder != "Vocabulary"
 AND file.name != "TODOs"
 SORT file.mtime DESC
 ```